-Butterfly Barb (Barbus hulstaerti) Fish Species Profile
+Butterfly Barb (Barbus hulstaerti) Species Profile & Care Guide

 Butterfly Barbs are one of the smaller species of Barb.
 These Barbs are rarely available in the hobby due to decades of political unrest in its native Congo region.
 It is also known to be tricky to keep and very difficult to breed.
 However, these fish are very peaceful, active and attractive and would make an excellent project for the willing hobbyist.